K-PaaS/application-platform-guide-eng/user_guide/development_platform/public_api.md

   Enter input items including a mobile phone number on the subscription screen, and press the (1) [Authentication] button to authenticate the mobile phone.
 Enter the authentication number delivered through the mobile phone,  press the(2) [OK] button to complete the authentication, and press the (3) [Sign In] button to complete the registration.

   ![7-3-2-6]<br>
-  Access to [Naver Developer Center's Open API Page](http://developer.naver.com/wiki/pages/OpenAPI)and click [Login] button from the right top part and log in.
+  Access [Naver Developer Center's Open API Page](http://developer.naver.com/wiki/pages/OpenAPI)and click the [Login] button from the right top part and log in.

   2. Apply fo Service Key<br>
   ![7-3-2-7]<br>